 6) Purchase packaging, labels and stamps to ship products

 This is something I admittedly didn’t think about until AFTER I made my first sale, which was a mistake.
 I ended up going to the post office, purchasing a box from them, then stood in line to get my package stamped and shipped.
 As soon as I got home I headed to uline.com to purchase packaging (they have all sorts of options to best fit your products), purchased adhesive shipping labels, and set up an account with Stamps.com so I could print my own labels (shipping costs included) directly from home.
 This allows me to prepare everything at home and just drop my packages off at the post office at the end of the day.

 Places like Office Depot also let you drop off your packages with them will ship them via USPS, Fedex, or UPS.
 You can also ship priority mail and schedule a time for the USPS to come pick up the packages.
 There are a lot of different shipping options, so this is another one that requires a little research to determine the best fit for your business.
 Another handy thing to have for shipping is a scale.
 They are more affordable than you would imagine!

 7) Find wholesalers or manufacturers

 Finding REAL wholesalers is actually a lot harder than it seems.
 Google generally brings up hundreds of companies that claim they are wholesale, but are really just discounted retailers.
 That is not who you want to be buying from.
-Talk to trusted friends or connections in your industry to find out about legitimate wholesalers, or check the tags of the products that you like and research the brands that way.
-Just be prepared if you consult someone who would be a future competitor, they might be a little tight lipped.
+Talk to trusted friends or connections in your industry to find out about legitimate wholesalers.
+Or check the tags of the products that you like and research the brands that way.
+Just know that if you consult someone who will be a future competitor, they might be a little hestitant to help you out.

 If you follow these steps you’ll be well on your way to owning and running your own online boutique.
-There is still a lot of other work to be done like product photos, marketing, finding your ideal customers and delivering a great buying experience to customers, but you’ll be learning all of those things before you know it!
+There is still a lot of other stuff to figure out like product photos, marketing, finding your ideal customers and delivering a great buying experience to customers, but you’ll be learning all of those things before you know it!